Yoga Teacher Training & Therapy Course

 Students will achieve over 1000 hours of training.
 Accreditations will be given from the British Council of Yoga Therapy (BCYT) and has been applied to be received from British Wheel of Yoga (BWY).
 Successful graduates will also be able to join the Complementary and Natural Healthcare (CNHC) register of Yoga Therapists one-year post their graduation.

-An introductory weekend is planned for Saturday 7th and Sunday 8th September 2019 at Minus One Workshop, London W6.
+The first introductory weekend is planned for Saturday 7th and Sunday 8th September 2019 at Minus One Workshop, London W6.

 The course consists of three modules that take place at the weekend, once a month over four years and an opportunity to take an internship in India at the end of the course.